mtngrown/mtngrown.github.io/source/pb/solitaire.html.markdown

   Germans attempt to punch through?
 Throw the dice!

-### Guidelines for Situations
+## Guidelines for Situations

-1. **Situation #1** The Russians can enter from any side, which is problematic when playing solitaire.
-To randomize, roll a d4 (or d8) and count from North edge of board as 1, east as 2, etc.
+1. **Situation #1** The Russians can enter from any side, which is problematic when playing solitaire, because the German side can set up to exploit a known Russian entry.
+After the Germans set up, to randomize the Russian entry roll a d4
+   (or d8) and count from North edge of board as 1, east as 2, etc.
    If rolling a d6, just ignore rolls of 5 or 6 and re-roll until 1-4 is obtained.
+This way the Germans will have to consider Russians coming in from any side.

    Once a first game is determined, given an identical German deployment, further games can have Russians advancing from each side subsequently.

-1. **Situation #2** Roll d6 to choose which board to enter on.
-It really doesn't make a lot of difference in this situation.
+1. **Situation #2** After the Russians set up, roll d6 to choose which board the Germans enter on.
+   It really doesn't make a lot of difference in this situation, as entering from the center board in road march order puts the German player 1/2 turn behind at most, regardless of where the Russian advance is met.

 1. **Situation #3** Roll d6 to determine which board the Germans will attempt to drive a corridor through.
 This